Fall Adult Classes

 Piven Theatre Workshop has been devising new literary adaptations since our inception over forty-five years ago.
 In this class, adult students have the opportunity to experience the creative energy of an ensemble-driven, text-based devising process.
 Through six weeks of group improvisation exercises and text exploration, students will adapt and perform stories together.

 6 Weeks | Fall Session 2 | Thursdays 7:00 – 10:00PM

 Take your work from the classroom to the stage!
 Learn how the signature improvisation exercises and theatre games Piven has used to train generations of actors function in performance to create dynamic improvised pieces!
 Students have the opportunity to form their own ensembles and develop their own performance concepts under the instructor’s expert guidance.
 To highlight our season-long focus on sharing the voices and stories of our community, this year’s Showcase program will also feature a storytelling component taught by master storyteller Kevin D’Ambrosio.
 The program culminates with students taking the stage to perform in Story and Sketch: Piven’s Fourth Annual Improv and storytelling series, sharing both improvised ensemble stories and rehearsed individual stories with the wider community and our professional season patrons!

 September 18 – October 23 | Mondays 7:00 – 10:00PM

 Performances November 3 and November 10

-By Application Only: Click HERE for a PDF of the application, due September 4th.
+By Application Only: Click HERE for a PDF of the application, deadline extended to September 14.

 Piven Technique for Performance